dansays/slack-cam/README.md

 Your `config.json` file can include a number of optional keys:

-- `delay`: Number of seconds to wait after "beep" sound before taking a picture (default: 1 second)
+- `delay`: Number of seconds to wait after "beep" sound before taking a picture (default: 2.5 seconds)
 - `frequency`: Number of minutes to wait between image capture (default: 5 minutes)
 - `device`: Name of camera device.
 Type `imagesnap -l` to list options.
 Defaults to "FaceTime HD Camera".